decentralized-identity/sidetree/docs/protocol.md

 ![Sidetree Entity Trail diagram](./diagrams/sidetree-entity-trail.png)

-## DIDs and Document Version URLs
+## Operation Hashes and DIDs

-All state-modifying Sidetree operations (Create, Update, and Delete), upon successful completion, return as output a _version URL_ that serves as a unique handle identifying the version of the DID document produced by the operation; the handle is used as input parameters of future operations as discussed below.
-A version URL is of the form **did:stree:Hash** where *Hash* represents a Base58 encoded multihash value.
-The version URL is an emergent value derived from anchoring the update operation in the blockchain as described in [Section](#creation-of-a-sidetree-entity).

-The version URL output by the Create operation defines the newly created decentralized id (DID).
-In other words, a DID is simply the URL of the first version of its document.

-A subtlety relating to version URLs and (DIDs in the original proposal) is that they are not _physically_ unique: There could be multiple updates anchored in the blockchain with the same URL.
-However, this does not affect correctness since the Sidetree protocol ensures that only the first anchored update in the blockchain is valid and invalidates the rest.
+An _operation hash_ is the hash of the JSON-formated request of a state-modifying Sidetree operation defined in [Sidetree REST API](#sidetree-rest-api) (e.g. Create, Update, and Delete etc).
+An _operation hash_ serves as a unique identifier of the DID document produced by the corresponding operation.

+A Sidetree DID is simply the DID method name suffixed with the _operation hash_ of a valid create operation request.

 # Sidetree REST API
 This section defines the `v1.0` version of the Sidetree DID REST API.